 Finally, the award recipient will monitor and report progress quarterly to HHS/OGHA and conduct a comprehensive evaluation of all required elements and conditions, including outcome measures for effectiveness and efficiency.

 II.
 Award Information

-Although this program is provided for in the financial plans of the OGHA, awards pursuant to this notice are contingent upon the availability of funds for this purpose.
+Although this program is provided for in the financial plans of the OGHA, the award pursuant to this RFA is contingent upon the availability of funds for this purpose.

 III.
 Eligibility Information

 Applications may be submitted by non-profit entities with offices in the United States and partner country or incorporated and headquartered in the United States with offices in the United States.
 Additionally, organizations or consortiums of organizations, including faith-based and community based organizations, that have collective experience with accepting donated medical technology, upgrading drug formularies, training health care providers, local and international transportation, and other logistics are encouraged to apply for a grant under this announcement.

 Cost sharing, matching funds, and cost participation is not a requirement of this agreement.

 IV.
 Application and Submission Information